 This little bit of simple marketing is proof positive that even the best marketing campaigns can fail when they aren’t delivered in the right way.
 Just another reason why targeted marketing is always going to be better than the spray and pray method of mass marketing.

-4) Social Media Can Spark Unexpected Conversations
+4) Social Media Services Can Spark Unexpected Conversations

 In today’s social media charged world, most can benefit from engaging followers on social media platforms; however, here again, McDonald’s teaches us to be careful what you wish for.
 This seemingly innocent campaign they launched to engage their audience in sharing their favorite McStories backfired quickly when customers began using it as a platform to air their complaints.
 Perhaps #McDisaster might have been more appropriate?